1: Are You There?

 Welcome to the APL Challenge!

-Use TryAPL to experiment and find your answer.
-You can write APL symbols by clicking on them in the language bar above the area where you write APL code.
+You can use TryAPL to experiment and find a solution to each problem, then copy it onto the problem page.
+You can also just write a solution into the input field directly.
+Either way, you can write APL symbols by clicking on the language bar above the area where you write APL code.

-Several problems include some data you need.
-You should be able to copy text that is written with code letters like this by clicking on it, but note that not all browsers allow this.
+Several problems include some data (text or numbers) you need.
+You should be able to copy data with an icon like this by clicking on it, but note that not all browsers allow this.

 Prizes